 In 2016, tax filing becomes mandatory for some taxpayers.
 Users who opt for Internet filing have an additional time limit with respect to the filing deadline.

-Deadline for return of income tax return
+Deadline for depositing of income tax return

 There are penalties for sending a late tax return.